-- Performance-Based Compensation: For 2013, approximately 58% of total Named Executive Officer pay was subject to achievement of specific performance criteria (our annual bonus program, stock options and our recently introduced performance based share awards). - Perquisites: We do not provide any perquisites to our NEOs that are not also offered to all employees of the company. - Risk Assessment: We conducted a comprehensive risk assessment of our compensation programs and believe that they are structured in a manner to motivate strong performance without encouraging excessive and unnecessary risk-taking.
-The details of this risk assessment can be found in the section of this Proxy Statement titled "-Other Practices, Policies and Guidelines Risk Assessment."
+- Performance-Based Compensation: For 2014, approximately 59% of total Named Executive Officer pay was subject to achievement of specific performance criteria (our annual bonus program, stock options and performance based share awards). - Perquisites: We do not provide any perquisites to our NEOs that are not also offered to all employees of the company. - Risk Assessment: We conducted a comprehensive risk assessment of our compensation programs and believe that they are structured in a manner to motivate strong performance without encouraging excessive and unnecessary risk-taking.
+The details of this risk assessment can be found in the section of this proxy statement titled "-Other Practices, Policies and Guidelines Risk Assessment."

 - Stock Ownership Requirements: Our board of directors has adopted a Stock Ownership Requirements Policy.
 The policy's requirements are designed to align the interests of our NEOs with those of our stockholders by ensuring that our NEOs have a meaningful financial stake in the company.
-As of January 1, 2014, all of our NEOs were in compliance with the requirements set forth in the policy. - Clawbacks: Recoupment provisions are included in our non-equity incentive awards to our NEOs and executive officers of the company, which provide that NEO incentive compensation is subject to clawback as may be required by the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, or any other SEC guidelines. - Anti-Hedging/Pledging: We have an Insider Trading Policy that specifically prohibits directors, officers and employees, including our NEOs, from entering into any hedging type transactions in our stock or pledging our stock.
-We confirm on an annual basis that our officers and directors do not hold shares subject to a pledging arrangement and that they are not a party to contracts that are designed to hedge or offset a decrease in the value of the Company's securities they beneficially own. - Independent Compensation Consultant: Our Nominating, Governance and Compensation Committee (the "Committee") engages an independent advisor on topics related to board of director and executive compensation.
+As of January 1, 2015, all of our NEOs were in compliance with the requirements set forth in the policy. - Clawbacks: Recoupment provisions are included in our non-equity incentive awards to our NEOs and executive officers of the company, which provide that such NEO incentive compensation is subject to clawback as may be required by the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, or any other SEC guidelines. - Anti-Hedging/Pledging: We have an Insider Trading Policy that specifically prohibits directors, officers and employees, including our NEOs, from entering into any hedging type transactions in our stock or pledging our stock.
+We confirm on an annual basis that our officers and directors do not hold shares subject to a pledging arrangement and that they are not a party to contracts that are designed to hedge or offset a decrease in the value of the Company's securities they beneficially own. - Independent Compensation Consultant: The Committee engages an independent advisor on topics related to board of director and executive compensation and annually requires formal certification from the advisor of its independence.